Leakage current simulations of Low Gain Avalanche Diode with improved Radiation Damage Modeling: Summary

 \section{Summary}

-This paper presents a precise process simulation after calibration for the first production IHEP-IME LGAD sensor and the simulation setup is verified by the various process.
-With SIMS technology, the channeling suppression is considered in process simulation which agrees with data.
-Highly consistent characteristics in non-irradiated LGAD sensors benefit to the precise optimization for IHEP-IME-v2 production and lay a foundation for the simulation of irradiated LGAD sensors.
+In this paper, we have presented and verified a full process simulation, including calibration, for the production of IHEP-IME LGAD sensors.
+Channeling suppression effects have been considered in process simulation using SIMS data and results are in agreement with experiments.
+We obtain highly consistent characteristics for non-irradiated LGAD sensors, which indicates that our TCAD simulation setup may be reliably employed in the optimization of IHEP-IME-v2 production.
+It also provides solid ground for simulations of irradiated LGAD sensors.

-The LRDM which combines local acceptor degeneration and global deep energy levels is proposed to simulate the characteristics of irradiated LGAD sensor.
-The simulated leakage current agrees well with the measurements.
-Meanwhile, the simulated capacitance by LRDM reproduce the valley in 1/C$^{2}$-V at -30 $^{\circ}$C. Further study about the radiation model and theoretical explanation about behaviors of capacitance in irradiated LGAD sensor need more measurements supporting by other technologies.
-The deep energy levels in irradiated LGAD could be extracted by Thermally Stimulated Current (TSC) \cite{LGAD_Rad_TSC} and the electric field distribution could be acquired by edge -Transit Current Technique (e-TCT) \cite{LGAD_Rad_eTCT_Annealing} and Two-Photon Absorption - Transient Current Technique (TPA-TCT) \cite{LGAD_Rad_eTCT}.
+We have put forward an LRDM TCAD model, which combines local acceptor removal and global deep energy levels, to simulate the characteristics of irradiated LGAD sensors.
+The simulated leakage current well agrees with experimental results.
+The LRDM could qualitatively describe the behavior of capacitance at low temperature but need further investigation about capacitance levels.

+Our results also pave the way for further studies about the radiation model and the theoretical description of the capacitance in irradiated LGAD sensors.
+However, present LRDM is still under development and it could not simulate the charge collection efficiency.
+And those studies will need more measurements supported by other techniques, e.g. deep energy levels in irradiated LGAD may be extracted by Thermally Stimulated Current (TSC) \cite{LGAD_Rad_TSC} and the electric field distribution may be obtained by edge -Transit Current Technique (e-TCT) \cite{LGAD_Rad_eTCT_Annealing} or Two-Photon Absorption - Transient Current Technique (TPA-TCT) \cite{LGAD_Rad_eTCT}.